edmooney/fileconveyor/README.txt

 - key

-Transporter: SFTP (sftp) - not using django-storages sftp
+Transporter: SFTP (sftp) - not using django-storages sftp see customstorages folder
 ------------------------
 Value to enter: "sftp".